HTC 11 Rumors: Snapdragon 835, 8GB of RAM, 256GB Storage And A Late Release Date

 The HTC 10 was an excellent smartphone, and it had everything it needed to make a real impact in last year’s mobile market.
 Despite its formidable specs and equally admirable build quality, however, the device in itself did not manage to become the blockbuster hit that it could have become.
 This year, the story might be a bit different, as the smartphone manufacturer is set to release the HTC 11, the tech firm’s flagship for 2017.

 Rumors about the HTC 11 are abounding, and almost all of them suggest that the next handset would be equipped with robust specs and an even better frame.
-Through rumors about the device are many, however, the specifics of the HTC 11 remain unknown.
+Though rumors about the device are many, the specifics of the HTC 11 remain unknown.
 Even its name remains provisionary, as the tech firm has previously confirmed that the upcoming flagship would be breaking away from the company’s traditional naming conventions.

 Despite the relative lack of official details about the device, however, the leaks and rumors that have been emerging about the HTC 11 are very encouraging.
-Currently, speculations are high that the upcoming flagship would be released with top-tier specs, including a Qualcomm Snapdragon 835 processor, 8GB of RAM, up to 256GB of internal storage, a powerful 12MP rear shooter and an 8MP selfie camera, an improved 5.5-inch 1440×2560 display and a larger battery, according to a TechRadar report.
+Currently, speculations are high that the upcoming flagship would be released with top-tier specs, including a Qualcomm Snapdragon 835 processor, 8GB of RAM, up to 256GB of internal storage, a powerful 12MP rear shooter and an 8MP selfie camera, an improved 5.5-inch 1440×2560 display, and a larger battery, according to a TechRadar report.
 These, however, are not all.

 #HTC Ocean/Futur HTC 11 :Upleaks et Evleaks évoquent une téléphone compatible #VR https://t.co/AMWXCJ3GY9 #HTCOcean #HTC11 #RealiteVirtuelle pic.twitter.com/8rHo8OQAGa